biobakery/humann/doc/UserManual.md

     * To run with the kegg modules instead of kegg pathways provide the file ``humann1/data/modulec``.
     * For a demo run, provide the demo input file included with the original version of HUMAnN ``humann1/input/mock_even_lc.tsv``.

-### Custom ChocoPhlAn database for sample set ###
+### Joint taxonomic profile ###

-A custom ChocoPhlAn database can be created using the taxonomic profiles for all of the samples in your set.
-To create this database, and use it for all HUMAnN2 runs of your samples, please use the steps that follow.
+A joint taxonomic profile can be created from all of the samples in your set.
+To create this file and use it for your HUMAnN2 runs, please use the steps that follow.

 1. Create taxonomic profiles for each of the samples in your set with [MetaPhlAn2](https://bitbucket.org/biobakery/metaphlan2/)
-2. Join all of the taxonomic profiles, located in directory $DIR, into a single profile (joined_taxonomic_profile.tsv)
+2. Join all of the taxonomic profiles, located in directory $DIR, into a table of taxonomic profiles for all samples (joined_taxonomic_profile.tsv)

-    * `` $ humann2_join_taxonomic_profiles --input $DIR --output joined_taxonomic_profile.tsv ``
+    * `` $ humann2_join_tables --input $DIR --output joined_taxonomic_profile.tsv ``

+3. Reduce this file into a taxonomic profile that represents the maximum abundances from all of the samples in your set

+    * `` $ humann2_reduce_table --input joined_taxonomic_profile.tsv --output max_taxonomic_profile.tsv --function max --sort-by level ``

+4. Run HUMAnN2 on all of the samples in your set, providing the max taxonomic profile

+    * for $SAMPLE.fastq in samples
+        * `` $ humann2 --input $SAMPLE.fastq --output $OUTPUT_DIR --taxonomic-profile max_taxonomic_profile.tsv ``

+An alterative to step #4, which will save computing time, is to first run a single sample with the taxonomic profile.
+The HUMAnN2 temp output folder for this sample will contain the bowtie2 indexed custom ChocoPhlAn database that can be provided when running your remaining samples.
+This will save compute time as this database will only be created once.
+Please see the steps below for the alternative to step #4.

-3. Run HUMAnN2 on one of your samples ($SAMPLE_1.fastq) providing the joined taxonomic profile to create the custom indexed ChocoPhlAn database
+1. Run HUMAnN2 on one of your samples ($SAMPLE_1.fastq) providing the max taxonomic profile to create the custom indexed ChocoPhlAn database

-    * `` $ humann2 --input $SAMPLE_1.fastq --output $OUTPUT_DIR --taxonomic-profile joined_taxonomic_profile.tsv ``
+    * `` $ humann2 --input $SAMPLE_1.fastq --output $OUTPUT_DIR --taxonomic-profile max_taxonomic_profile.tsv ``
     * The folder $OUTPUT_DIR/$SAMPLE_1_humann2_temp/ will contain the custom indexed ChocoPhlAn database files

-4. Run HUMAnN2 on the rest of your samples providing the custom indexed ChocoPhlAn database ($OUTPUT_DIR/$SAMPLE_1_humann2_temp/)
+2. Run HUMAnN2 on the rest of your samples providing the custom indexed ChocoPhlAn database ($OUTPUT_DIR/$SAMPLE_1_humann2_temp/)

     * for $SAMPLE.fastq in samples
         * `` $ humann2 --input $SAMPLE.fastq --output $OUTPUT_DIR --chocophlan $OUTPUT_DIR/$SAMPLE_1_humann2_temp/ --bypass-nucleotide-index ``
-    * The output for all samples will be placed in $OUTPUT_DIR

 ### Analyzing Metatranscriptomes ###